1. BENEFITS GENERAL STATEMENT

 h) Retention of a student in this program is determined on the same basis as all other students are continued.

-If, as an employee, you have any questions regarding this program please feel free to contact the Director of Human Resources or the Assistant Director of Financial Assistance.
+If, as an employee, you have any questions regarding this program please feel free to contact the Director of Human Resources or the Office of Financial Assistance.
 To see a list of participating colleges and universities, go to www.cic.edu.

 6. TUITION EXCHANGE INC. PROGRAM